 Evelyn A. Reynolds, M.D. is a specialist in gynecological oncology and pelvic surgery.
 She completed her medical education and residency in obstetrics and gynecology at the Rochester School of Medicine in Rochester, NY.
 Following her residency, she completed a fellowship in pelvic surgery at Emory University in Atlanta, GA and held a faculty position at the same institution.
 She then joined the Mayo Clinic in Rochester, MN where she completed a fellowship program in gynecological oncology.
 Throughout her educational and professional career, she has actively participated in cancer research.

 Carrie Wieneke, M.D.

-Dr. Carrie Wieneke Broghammer is an assistant professor in the Department of Obstetrics and Gynecology and director of the Center for Minimally Invasive and Robotic Surgery at the University of Kansas Medical Center.
+Dr. Carrie Wieneke Broghammer is an associate professor in the Department of Obstetrics and Gynecology and director of the Center for Minimally Invasive and Robotic Surgery at the University of Kansas Medical Center.